laravel/docs/homestead.md

     git clone https://github.com/laravel/homestead.git ~/Homestead

 You should check out a tagged version of Homestead since the `master` branch may not always be stable.
 You can find the latest stable version on the [GitHub Release Page](https://github.com/laravel/homestead/releases).
-Alternatively you may check out the `release` branch which is always updated with the latest stable release.
+Alternatively, you may checkout the `release` branch which always contains the latest stable release:

     cd ~/Homestead

-    // Checkout the stable "release" branch
     git checkout release

 Once you have cloned the Homestead repository, run the `bash init.sh` command from the Homestead directory to create the `Homestead.yaml` configuration file.
 The `Homestead.yaml` file will be placed in the Homestead directory: